halekii/TrackerJack-Tutorial/docs/source/index.rst

 ---------------------------------
 Why?
 ---------------------------------
 Blender is a fantastic tool with many powerful features for 3D.
-While it contains a versatile 3d Tracker, it can be very cumbersome and time consuming.
-Adobe After Effects has a very fast and easy to use 3d Camera Tracker.
+While it contains a versatile 3d Tracker, it can be very cumbersome and time consuming while Adobe After Effects has a very fast and easy to use 3d Camera Tracker.
+TrackerJack leverages the power and speed of After Effects, so you can spend most of your time in Blender with modeling, animating, and rendering.

 ---------------------------------
 How?
 ---------------------------------
-TrackerJack has 2 components - an Adobe After Effects Panel to export the data and a Blender add-on to import into your Blender file.
+TrackerJack has 2 components - an Adobe After Effects Panel to export the tracked data and a Blender add-on to import the data into your Blender file.

 ---------------------------------